cmcsun/cs2ansible/README.md

 python3 copy_ssh_keys.py ansible sshcopyidhosts.ini -  do on master

-to run playbook: ansible-playbook cs2_servers.yml -i hosts.ini --ask-become-pass
+to run playbook: ansible-playbook cs2_servers.yml -i hosts.ini --ask-become-pass (can also use ansible secret vault to store password for the ansible user to use sudo access on the box its running on)

 WILL FAIL HERE MO SUCH FILE OR DIRECTORY